PAMELA GLINTENKAMP

 Watch the 4-minute video, below.

-WEB VIDEO: PROFILE OF NATIONAL PORTRAIT GALLERY EDUCATION PROGRAMME, MAKING A MARK
+VIDEO: PROFILE OF NATIONAL PORTRAIT GALLERY EDUCATION PROGRAMME, MAKING A MARK

 Client: National Portrait Gallery, London